okteto/login/README.md

 ## Important Notice

-### 🚨 This GitHub Action is Deprecated in favor of https://github.com/okteto/context
+### 🚨 This GitHub Action is deprecated in favor of https://github.com/okteto/context

 This GitHub Action is now **deprecated** and will no longer receive updates or maintenance.
 We recommend that you use [the context action instead](https://github.com/okteto/context).